The following article is an excerpt from "A Book of Bible Study"

 There are two ways in which we must be careful to obey God.
 The first is that we must be obedient to all that is taught in the Holy Bible, which is God’s word.
 The second way that we must be careful to obey God comes when He reveals to us some special work or place of service that He has assigned for us.
 These special works or places of service will always be consistent with everything that is written in the Bible and will in no case violate any biblical principle.

-When the time comes for us to serve God in some particular capacity as we know He has directed us, let us cleanse ourselves from wickedness in order to be useful in His service (2 Timothy 2:21), and let us also do whatever things are required in preparation for this particular work, as He leads us.
+When the time comes for us to serve God in some capacity that we know He has assigned for us, let us cleanse ourselves from wickedness in order to be useful in His service (2 Timothy 2:21), and let us also do whatever things are required in preparation for this particular work, as He leads us.
 Then, when the time comes, let us do what He has told us to do, so that we will not be among those servants who suffer His discipline and the loss of His rewards and blessings.

 Not only are there warnings given to us in the Bible about the loss of eternal rewards for failing to obey God, but there are also accounts of the loss of temporal blessings when God’s people put their own desires ahead of their obedience to Him.
 In the book of Haggai, we read of the lost material blessings experienced by the Jewish exiles who had returned from Babylon.
 God withheld these blessings from them because of their complacency in obeying Him in the matter of rebuilding His temple, which had been destroyed by the Babylonians decades earlier.

 Nebuchadnezzar, king of Babylon, conquered Jerusalem as foretold by the prophet Jeremiah (Jeremiah 25:1-14), because the people of Judah and Jerusalem refused to turn from their evil ways.
 He led around ten thousand captives back to Babylon, leaving only the poorest of the people behind.
 Jehoiachin was king of Judah and reigned in Jerusalem at that time, and he also was taken captive and led to Babylon.